UsabilityEngineering/Sound-Space/evaluation/README.md

 - I liked the trending tab
 - I think there should also be a way to edit your profile or delete uploaded content.

+## Summary of findings

+We found in this usability test that our application has some growing to do before it's able to be released.
+One aspect of our project that could be revised is the approval system.
+We received mixed reviews on how to use the approval system and learned of some future problems that we could run into.
+Because of this we believe adding a help screen on approvals could be beneficial and implementing more information on the profile page would decrease a lot of the confusion brought about by the approval system.

+Another characteristic that we learned from this usability test is that users are interested in music videos more than they let on in the requirements gathering step.
+We believed that our user base would be fairly small, but each of the users that we received data from informed us that they are interested in music videos.
+This could have been a fluke so more research is needed.

 # Supplementary Materials
 - [Protocol](SoundSpace%20Usability%20Test%20Protocol.pdf)
 - [Informed Consent Form](Soundspace%20Informed%20Consent.docx.pdf)